armin-reichert/pacman/README.md

 ## Graph based path finding

-For simulating the ghost behavior from the original Pac-Man game, no graph based path finding is needed, the *headFor* behavior is sufficient.
-To also give an example how graph based path finding can be used, the *flee* behavior has been implemented differently from the original game.
+For simulating the ghost behavior from the original Pac-Man game, no graph based path finding is needed, the *headFor* behavior is uses all over the place instead.
+To also give an example how graph based path finding could be used, the *flee* behavior has been implemented differently from the original game.
+Here the flleing ghost selects a safe corner by checking the path to each maze corner and selecting the path with the largest distance to Pac-Man's current position.

-Shortest paths in the maze graph can be computed using the method *Maze.findPath(Tile source, Tile target)*.
+Shortest paths in the maze graph can be computed with the method *Maze.findPath(Tile source, Tile target)*.
 This method runs a Breadth-First-Search on the underlying grid graph to compute the shortest path.
 The used [graph library](https://github.com/armin-reichert/graph) provides also more sophisticated search algorithms like Dijkstra or [A-Star](http://theory.stanford.edu/~amitp/GameProgramming/AStarComparison.html) that could be used by just changing a single line of code in the Maze class: